DamienThomp/map-app-macos/README.md

 # MapKit Project

 Demo project using SwiftUI to generate a macOS application with MapKit and Corelocation.
-Work in progress.
+Work in progress, features will be added over time along with refactor passes to cleanup code.

 ## Working Features